dart-archive/www.dartlang.org/src/site/codelabs/polymer/index.markdown

 <div class="trydart-step-details" markdown="1">

 A Polymer element is a custom, reusable, complex HTML element.
-In Polymer Dart, the visual aspect of the element is implemented in HTML and CSS, and the element's behavior is implemented in Dart.
+In polymer.dart, the visual aspect of the element is implemented in HTML and CSS, and the element's behavior is implemented in Dart.
 You can use Polymer elements that others have created (such as [core elements](http://pub.dartlang.org/packages/core_elements) or